 How We Tested

 For hands-on testing, we used each mini projector in controlled environments meant to simulate real-world situations.
 We looked at picture quality and brightness both in dark rooms and areas with ambient light.
 We judged each projector’s ability to produce true colors and a picture that isn’t muddy.
 We also evaluated the picture focus and keystone adjustment abilities for each projector, as well as how easy it was to set them up and interact with them.

 We also checked the audio quality and discovered it was lacking in one way or another for every mini projector we tested.
 If you’re watching videos, we recommend connecting to your own set of speakers either through an auxiliary cord or Bluetooth in order to have the best possible experience.
 However, given their small size, their sound overall is good enough, certainly for a presentation on the go.

 Key Features to Look for When Buying Mini Projectors

 Brightness & Picture Quality

-Technical image quality plays an equally important role in your viewing experience.
-During our testing, we evaluated each projector’s color accuracy by measuring how well each model rendered a variety of colors.
+Technical image quality plays an equally significant role in your viewing experience.
+During our testing, we evaluated each projector’s color accuracy by measuring how well each one rendered a variety of colors.
 While laser-based projectors tend to have low brightness ratings, their high-quality hardware has some advantages over that of traditional LED pico projectors.
 During our picture quality testing, the laser mini projectors we reviewed had substantially better color accuracy marks than competing LED models.

 Picture Quality & Resolution